negotiate-merge/so-random/README.md

 ### `app.py`
 This is the backbone of the application - it defines the functionality of the Flask web-server on which the web application is built.
 I have tried to keep this file as compact as possible to make it easier to read.
 There are three routes within the application:

-`/` Ensures that the backend data to be served is current then renders the homepage
+`/` Ensures that the backend data to be served is current and serves and renders the homepage

-/generate

-/usage

-multiple paragraphs in length
+`/generate` Gets form data from the homepage and parses it to generate the random number sequences.
+The homepage allows the user to add additional parameter rows to the form throught the use of Javascript.
+The /generate route has the functionality to iterate over these added rows dynamically.

+`/usage` Serves a page that shows the user how to use dev Tools to run the script in order to automate the process of filling the lottery vendors webform.

-what each of the files you wrote for the project contains and does if you debated certain design choices, explaining why you made them.
+if you debated certain design choices, explaining why you made them.

 Ensure you allocate sufficient time and energy to writing a README.md that you are proud of and that documents your project thoroughly.
 Be proud of it!